mike-mcrae/mike-mcrae.github.io/_pages/research.md

 ### <u>Development</u>
-**When to baseline - The impact of lottery allocation household outcomes in a highly vulnerable setting**
+**When to baseline - The impact of lottery allocation household outcomes in a highly vulnerable setting (Joint with C. M. Fernandez, A. Guariso, M. Holmlund, T. Mitchell, and C. Newman.)**

 <p style="text-align: justify;">
 It is considered 'good practice' to collect a baseline survey for the purposes of improving statistical power, assessing baseline randomised group balance, and correcting for possible attrition, as well as for the purposes of heterogeneity analysis at end-line.
 However, it is common in field experiments to randomise treatment status in the public domain to allow community and government scrutiny of the 'fairness' of allocation.
 This approach can create constraints on the timing of baseline survey implementation.
 We analyse whether public lottery allocation effects respondents' outcomes in a sample of villages in Niger.